alexewerlof/micromustache/README.md

 #Why?

-I love Mustache but when it's too much overhead for the simple templates I have at hand.
+I love Mustache but sometimes it's too big for the task in hand.
+Sometimes all I need is a simple and robust text replacement.
-This library is based on a subset of Mustache's syntax: replacing variable names with their values.
+MicroMustache is based on a subset of Mustache's syntax: replacing variable names with their values.
 Specially when you need to replace a bunch of variables in a string.

 * Tiny (less than 0.5KB)